 The New World Translation is touted as being the best and most accurate Bible translation by Jehovah’s Witnesses.
 They say they have translated it to convey the correct meaning.
-But when scrutinized it turns out that rather than allowing God to speak clearly, the New World Translation team has both added, removed and changed words to fit their preconceived doctrines.
-This is condemned in scripture and is a serious sin.
+But when scrutinized it turns out that rather than allowing God to speak clearly, the New World Translation team has both added, removed and changed words to fit their own doctrines.
+This is condemned in scripture and is a serious sin:

 You must not add to the word that I am commanding you, neither must you take away from it, so as to keep the commandments of Jehovah your God that I am commanding you.Deuteronomy 4:2 NWT

 Every saying of God is refined.
 He is a shield to those taking refuge in him.
 Add nothing to his words, Or he will reprove you, And you will be proved a liar.Proverbs 30:5,6 NWT

 “I am bearing witness to everyone who hears the words of the prophecy of this scroll: If anyone makes an addition to these things, God will add to him the plagues that are written in this scroll; and if anyone takes anything away from the words of the scroll of this prophecy, God will take his portion away from the trees of life and out of the holy city, things that are written about in this scroll.”Revelation 22:18,19 NWT

 This page covers a selection of scriptures.
 It shows the scriptures in the New World Translation, describes what kind of change was made, why it was likely made and provides picture proof of the passage in its original language or similar when available.
 For the New Testament, all Greek quotations come from the Kingdom Interlinear Translation released by the Watchtower and downloadable from jw.org so that you can easily check that I’d not making this up.
 Please look up everything in your own Bible or the JW app.